Thailand - Dream World Bangkok

 My children at Dream World

-This should be an easy, straightforward piece of information, but unfortunately it isn't.
+This should be an easy, straightforward piece of information, but unfortunately it isn't because of the following.

 - Dual Pricing - this practice occurs everywhere in Thailand.
 There is one price for Thais (written in Thai using Thai numerals) and another for foreigners.
 I read Thai and can see the Thai price, but most foreigners can't see what is going on.
 I also speak Thai, live in Thailand, and have a Thai driving licence.
 I usually pay the Thai price, but this won't be the case for many foreigners.